Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 We get an early start on what's promising to be an exciting day.

 The first stop is Echo Bay and the Giant Loonie.
-You can find the monument along Highway 17B in the Village of Echo Bay, a short detour from Highway 17.
-The structure was constructed in 1992 and is a dedication to Mr. Robert R. Carmichael, the artist responsible for creating the Loon Dollar design and a Township resident.
+The monument is located along Highway 17B in the Village of Echo Bay, a short detour from Highway 17.
+It was constructed in 1992 and is dedicated to Mr. Robert R. Carmichael, the artist responsible for creating the Loon Dollar design and a Township resident.

 Next in Bruce Mines - we stop at the marina and the Moments of Algoma Panel, where Tom Thomson painted the town's waterfront.